 Where a complaint has not been resolved, the Commissioner may refer a complaint to the Tribunal.

-1. referral by the Commissioner under section 93 of the Act, where
+(i) Referral by the Commissioner under section 93 of the Act, where:

-- the Commissioner is of the opinion the nature of the complaint is such that the matter should be referred to the Tribunal; or
+- The Commissioner is of the opinion the nature of the complaint is such that the matter should be referred to the Tribunal.

-Of the complaints referred to the Tribunal under section 93 of the Act, 73.3% were finalised with the assistance of Commission Legal Officers.
-Of these, 66.7% were settled through mediation at the Tribunal.
+Of the complaints referred to the Tribunal under section 93 of the Act, 60.0% were finalised with the assistance of the Commission’s Legal Officers.